 I like to think my swimming has improved – how could it not have?
 I’ve stuck with my challenge program and been to swim squad training for an hour three times a week for the last six weeks.
 However, I can still barely swim one 50m lap without coming up for air.
 That worries me.

 I swam alone mid-week because I couldn’t get to swim squad and did a speed test.
 It took me 46 minutes to swim 750 meters.
 My goal is to swim 1.5km in 40 minutes so I have a lot of work ahead of me.
+I’m certainly not ready to swim the world.

 Also I’m, currently so slow at swimming that by the time I finish my swim during the triathlon everyone else will have gone home.